jcbbeiter/process-queue/README.md

 Question for TA:
 In the MLFQ, if a program that is running blocks for I/O and relinquishes the CPU, another program should run while it's blocking.
 How should we accomplish this?
 Should the scheduler run more often than once each time slice, and check if the running program is blocking?
 Is there a way to do that?
-Some advice would be appreciated
+Some advice would be appreciated.

 Demonstration
 -------------